 Lussi the she-demon didn’t disappear from the story entirely, however.
 For centuries, Scandinavians believed that she commenced her late-night raids on December 12th (St. Lucia’s Vigil) and continued them up through Christmas Eve, until the light of Christmas morn banished her for another year.
-The modern Scandinavian custom of displaying white lights and candles during the holidays is a hangover from pagan practices designed to hold Lussi at bay long ago.
+The modern Scandinavian custom of displaying white lights and candles during the holidays is a hangover from ancient pagan practices designed to hold Lussi at bay with flames.

 To observe St. Lucia’s Day this year, we’d purchased tickets to a Lucia concert featuring the University of Oslo’s Women’s Choir.
 The event began before daylight on December 13th and was held at the gorgeous Domkirke, Oslo’s Lutheran Cathedral.
 (It’s where members of the royal family get married.)
 That dark morning, we filed in and seated ourselves amongst a sea of Norwegian sweaters and bunad (traditional costumes), feeling as if we stuck out like sore thumbs.